Calcium hypochlorite

-Calcium hypochlorite is an inorganic compound with formula Ca(OCl)2.
+Calcium hypochlorite is an inorganic compound with chemical formula Ca(ClO)2|auto=1, also written as Ca(OCl)2.
 It is a white solid, although commercial samples appear yellow.
 It strongly smells of chlorine, owing to its slow decomposition in moist air.
 This compound is relatively stable as a solid and solution and has greater available chlorine than sodium hypochlorite.
 "Pure" samples have 99.2% active chlorine.
 Given common industrial purity, an active chlorine content of 65-70% is typical.
 It is the main active ingredient of commercial products called bleaching powder, used for water treatment and as a bleaching agent.

 History

-Charles Tennant and Charles Macintosh developed an industrial process for the manufacture of Chloride of Lime in the late 18th Century.
-It was patented in 1799 and used heavily during World War I for disinfecting the trenches and wounds.
+Charles Tennant and Charles Macintosh developed an industrial process in the late 18th century for the manufacture of chloride of lime, patenting it in 1799.
+Tennant's process is essentially still used today, and became of military importance during World War I, because calcium hypochlorite was the active ingredient in trench disinfectant.

 Uses

 Sanitation

 Calcium hypochlorite is commonly used to sanitize public swimming pools and disinfect drinking water.
 Generally the commercial substances are sold with a purity of 65% to 73% with other chemicals present, such as calcium chloride and calcium carbonate, resulting from the manufacturing process.
 In solution, calcium hypochlorite could be used as a general purpose sanitizer, but due to calcium residue (making the water harder), sodium hypochlorite (bleach) is usually preferred.